Michigan Builders License Renewal classes and Lead Paint Classes

 Yes.
 All licensed residential builders are required to take the 3 hour Law, Safety and Code Class.

-Anyone licensed before 2009 needs the 3 hour class, and 18 hours of other Continuing Competency credits.
+Anyone licensed less than 6 years needs the 3 hour class, and 18 hours of other Continuing Competency credits.

 Do painters need to to be licensed?